llorllale/ttrv/THEMES.md

 The 16 system colors, along with the default foreground and background, can usually be customized through your terminal's profile settings.
 The 6x6x6 color palette and grayscale colors are constant RGB values across all terminals.
-RTV's default theme only uses the 8 primary system colors, which is why it matches the "look and feel" of the terminal that you're running it in.
+TVR's default theme only uses the 8 primary system colors, which is why it matches the "look and feel" of the terminal that you're running it in.